Skons/SOAS/README.md

 * Volume increase of the alarm after a defined time of alarming
 * Local file as fallback when internet is not available
 * Time sync with GPS for when internet is not available (Optional)
+* Time backup with DS1307 rtc module internet is not available (Optional)
 * Ability to switch off display completely
   - Display is switched on every alarm.
 * Ability to "Display on/off automatically"